jasonjolley/website-dev/content/post/activiti-rest-call-task-demonstration/index.md

 Host:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;api.wunderground.com
 Path: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/api/ab0b268232a61a53/conditions/q</code></li>
  	<li>Import the App.
 You can download it here:
- 	{{% staticref "files/Get-Weather-By-Zip-Code-App.zip" "newtab" %}}Get Weather By Zip Code App{{% /staticref %}}
- 	.&nbsp;If you created an Endpoint with the name 'Weather Service' everything should be okay.
+ 	{{% staticref "files/Get-Weather-By-Zip-Code-App.zip" "newtab" %}}Get Weather By Zip Code App{{% /staticref %}}.&nbsp;If you created an Endpoint with the name 'Weather Service' everything should be okay.
 If you used a different name, you'll have to select the appropriate endpoint in the REST Call Task.</li>
  	<li>Publish the App and add it to your dashboard.</li>
  	<li>Try it out!</li>
 </ol>